wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'longs for love',
     'is mustering an army of beasts',
     'shelters wounded animals',
   ];
+   gen_data['mutteringsperpantstotem'] = [
+    'contrarian',
+    'half-real',
+    'manipulative',
+    'lonely',
+    'taboo',
+    'venerated',
+  ];
+   gen_data['mutteringsperpantswants'] = [
+    'goads people into making bad decisions',
+    'is removing all traces of its existence',
+    'is behind a Cult of doubters',
+    'needs adventurer to kill a rival',
+    'loves to undermine confidence',
+    'will reward the doubtless',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>